 1. Data for women's clothing covers the period September 2013 to October 2015, which means that care should be taken when comparing the graphs for women's clothing with men's clothing (August 2014 to October 2015) and all clothing (August 2014 to October 2015), as they cover different time periods.
-For all clothing, the FEWS indices descend in a similar way to the IntGEKS indices and are therefore not plausible over a longer time series.
-The chained Jevons and the CLIP both show more sensible price movements with some seasonality in the indices.
-In general, the chained Jevons indices decrease over the period but show a more plausible decline than the FEWS index.
-At the item level, some clothing items have seen large increases over the period investigated.
-From September 2013 to October 2015, women's coats have increased by 25% and women's shorts have increased by 37% as measured by the chained Jevons.
+For all clothing, the FEWS and Jevons indices descend in a similar way to the IntGEKS indices and are therefore not plausible over a longer time series.
+The CLIP shows more sensible price movements with some seasonality in the indices.
+In general, the chained Jevons indices decrease further over the period than the FEWS index.
+At the item level, some clothing items have seen large decreases over the period investigated.
+From September 2013 to October 2015, women's coats have decreased by 84% and women's shorts have decreased by 86% as measured by the chained Jevons.
 By contrast, the CLIP all clothing index increases over the period from August 2014 to October 2015 by 9%.
 This increase is driven largely by women's coats, women's tights and men's shirts, which have increased significantly over the shorter period for which all clothing data has been available.
-However, the CLIP indices are also more volatile.
 Comparison with CPIH There are many reasons why it is not appropriate to draw a direct comparison between the price indices presented in this section and the published CPIH.
 These include differences in data sources and methodology used.
 Further information on these differences is given in Research indices using web scraped data (Breton.
 R. et al, 2016).

 However, it is still a useful exercise to examine the trends shown in the different indices and therefore in the final part of this section we construct special aggregates of published CPIH item indices, using only the items and weights that have been used in this analysis.
 This allows us to compare the price indices presented earlier in this section with published CPIH data using similar items.
 Nevertheless, despite the steps taken, we would expect these indices and the published CPIH to be different, given that many methodological differences remain.
 The FEWS, IntGEKS, RYGEKS and GEKS series are excluded as these gave more implausible results.
 However, it should be noted that the CPIH data is not necessarily a benchmark due to the difficulties outlined previously for the traditional collection.
 Figure 7, Figure 8 and Figure 9 present the CPIH special aggregate, chained Jevons and CLIP for all clothing, men's clothing and women's clothing respectively.
-Figure 7: Comparison of CPIH aggregate and indices based on web scraped data for all clothing UK, August 2014 to October 2015 Figure 7: Comparison of CPIH aggregate and indices based on web scraped data for all clothing UK, August 2014 to October 2015
+Figure 7: Comparison of CPIH aggregate and indices based on web scraped data for all clothing UK, August 2014 to October 2015 Figure 7: Comparison of CPIH aggregate and indices based on web scraped data for all clothing

+UK, August 2014 to October 2015

+Figure 8: Comparison of CPIH aggregate and indices based on web scraped data for men's clothing

+UK, August 2014 to October 2015

-Figure 8: Comparison of CPIH aggregate and indices based on web scraped data for men's clothing Figure 8: Comparison of CPIH aggregate and indices based on web scraped data for men's clothing UK, August 2014 to October 2015
+Figure 8: Comparison of CPIH aggregate and indices based on web scraped data for men's clothing

+UK, August 2014 to October 2015